Ukraine's leader courts allies as Russia strikes hometown

 “In fact, hitting hundreds of thousands of ordinary civilians is another reason why Russia will lose,” he said.

-But the president, who said Ukrainian forces had recaptured almost 400 Russian-occupied settlements in less than a week, remained in a buoyant mood and shrugged off a traffic collision he was in after a battlefield visit early Thursday.

-On a day when political optics stood out, the U.N.
-General Assembly said it would vote whether to make a procedural exception that would Zelenskyy to deliver a pre-recorded address to a meeting of world leaders next week.
+The U.N.
+General Assembly said it would vote whether to make a procedural exception that would allow Zelenskyy to deliver a pre-recorded address to a meeting of world leaders next week.

 The proposed document to be voted on Friday would have the 193-member body express concern that leaders of “peace-loving sovereign states” can’t participate in person “for reasons beyond their control owing to ongoing foreign invasion, aggression, military hostilities that do not allow safe departure from and return to their countries, or the need to discharge their national defense and security duties and functions.”